 Take a team I joined last year—one of the best things they did was set a rule: all ideas get a fair hearing, but once a decision’s made, everyone backs it.
 That one guideline helped avoid the usual second-guessing that slows down progress.

 Also, give people credit when they do something great.
 A quick “nice work” in a group chat can go a long way.
 It builds trust and keeps everyone feeling seen.
+Open communication and respectful discussions naturally promote team collaboration because employees feel more confident contributing ideas and feedback.

 5. Trust People to Do the Work Their Way